 Touch Medical Media Services Limited (collectively referred to as “Touch Medical Media”, “we”, “us” or “our” in this privacy policy) respects your privacy and is committed to protecting your personal data.
-This privacy notice explains how we use any personal data that we collect about you.
-It also tells you about your privacy rights and how the law protects you.

 Purpose of this privacy notice